shr3stha/self_profile/README.md

 - [ ] Update personal information:

-  - [ ] Replace "Jane Doe, FNP" with your actual name and credentials
+  - [ ] Replace "Rujita Munankarmi, FNP" with your actual name and credentials
   - [ ] Update credentials in About section (`index.html`)
   - [ ] Update hero credentials line
   - [ ] Add your actual location and service area